RezaSaadatyar/Medical-Image-Processing/README.md

 #### Key Elements of the U-Net Framework

 - **Contracting Path (Encoding Path):** Uses convolution and max pooling techniques to capture high-resolution, low-level features while reducing spatial dimensions.
-Each downsampling step doubles the number of feature channels, allowing for extracting features at various scales from the input image.
+Each downsampling step doubles the number of feature channels, allowing for the extraction of features at various scales from the input image.

 - **Expanding Path (Decoding Path):** Transposed convolutions, or deconvolutions, upsample feature maps to reconstruct a detailed segmentation map.
 This technique restores the features to match the resolution of the input image, ensuring precise alignment.